swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

 !!! info

     The path `~/.config/gcloud` should be created when installing `gcloud`.
-If does not exist, you can create it by running `mkdir -p ~/.config/gcloud`
+If it does not exist, you can create it by running `mkdir -p ~/.config/gcloud`

 ### Store the Google Service Account key and setup the CI/CD pipeline